AnishK05/BCI-ML-Project/README.md

 Check out our video demonstration [here](https://drive.google.com/file/d/1fQFq9-apAhN5-mCExt-DYWQ3ujR6EaNY/view?usp=sharing)!

 This research paper presents a novel approach to assisting individuals with neuromuscular disorders and paralysis through an innovative Brain-Computer Interface (BCI) system.
-The study aims to develop a cost-effective, non-invasive solution that enables patients to control home appliances using brain signals associated with inner speech/internal thoughts (almost like mind control!)
+The study aims to develop a cost-effective, non-invasive solution that enables patients to control home appliances using brain signals associated with inner speech/internal thoughts (almost like mind control!).

 The project involved creating a low-cost EEG device compatible with the BCI system.
 This device uses only two EEG nodes to capture brain signals, facilitating an affordable and accessible solution for users.
 EEG data was obtained from the IMAL Research Institute in Argentina and was preprocessed through re-referencing, filtering, resampling, and epoching to isolate signals corresponding to specific mental tasks.